-Fairfield School has a child centred approach to learning which is supported by each child’s Integrated Individual Plan.
+Fairfield School has a child centred approach to learning which is supported by each child’s EHCP and Pupil Personalised Profile.
 The use of our rigorous and ongoing assessment ensures that teaching adapts and responds to the changing needs of each student.
 Effective home/school collaboration supports this process and ensures appropriate personalised learning is realised.
-Further support is provided by our Family Liaison, Welfare and Safeguarding Officer.
+Further support is provided by our Children’s and Family Welfare Officer.

 How will both you and I know how my child or young person is doing and how will you help me to support their learning?

-Once a year, your child will have an annual review of their Statement of Special Educational Needs or Education Health and Care Plan.
+Once a year, your child will have an annual review of their Education Health and Care Plan.
 This brings together your views along with those of school and everyone who helps your child to look at progress and to ensure that the provision remains appropriate.

 We also ensure that contact between home and school is constant through the use of home/school diaries which are completed daily.
-Parents are provided with termly planning and Integrated Individual Education Plans to ensure they are fully informed of activities and progress.
+Parents are provided with termly planning and Pupil Personalised Portraits to ensure they are fully informed of activities and progress.

-We want to work very closely with you and for you to be involved in planning you child or young person’s education.
+We want to work very closely with you and for you to be involved in planning your child or young person’s education.
 We welcome ongoing dialogue and discussion between home and school.

 Do you offer any parent training or learning events?

 Parent training events are offered throughout the academic year as part of the work of the Fairfield Families Group.
 The parent training and learning events on offer are decided upon by parents and carers themselves, usually at the Fairfield Families meetings.
-We have run various training for parents on e-safety, Makaton signing, suitable apps and programmes for use on Tablet computers at home.
-Further training planned includes sessions on sleep management, behaviour management, benefits advice and fabulous ‘disabled friendly’ days out for the family.
-We always welcome ideas for future training and support sessions.
+We have run various training for parents on e-safety, Makaton signing, suitable apps and programmes for use on tablet computers at home.
+The school welcome ideas for future training and support sessions.

 What support will there be for my child or young person’s overall well being?